jclark/satpulse/README.md

 ## Relationship to other software

-There are some existing, well-established open source projects that provide similar functionality, but they are don't do quite what gps4ptp does.
+There are some existing, well-established open source projects that provide similar functionality, but they are don't do quite what SatPulse does.

 It would probably be possible to evolve these, but they are both written in C, and I personally want to work in more modern, safer languages.

 ### LinuxPTP

 The [LinuxPTP](https://linuxptp.sourceforge.net/) project provides a number of programs.
-The main one is ptp4l, which implements the PTP protocol. gps4ptp is intended to work in conjunction with ptp4l.
-LinuxPTP also includes the ts2phc program, which with the `-s nmea` options performs the same basic function as gps4ptp.
-However, it does not have the extra features that gps4ptp provides.
+The main one is ptp4l, which implements the PTP protocol.
+SatPulse is intended to work in conjunction with ptp4l.
+LinuxPTP also includes the ts2phc program, which with the `-s nmea` options performs the same basic function as SatPulse.
+However, it does not have the extra features that SatPulse provides.
 In particular, it understands only the NMEA protocol; this is simple, and universally supported, but the only time-related information it provides is the current UTC time.

 ### gpsd